Rutujaunavane/bowling-alley/README.md

 * Enter the inputs as asked on the console.

 ## Output
 On execution of the code the scoreboard will be displayed at the end of every frame.
-Press enter to move ahead to the next frame.
 Once all the frames are done the winner will be printed at the end.